Chaotic Behaviour of the Earth System in the Anthropocene: Discussion and Outlook

 \section{Discussion and Outlook}

-In this work we have used a description of the ES in terms of the LG Theory of phase transitions and studied how it behaves if some of the variables accounting for human activities follow a behaviour that can be modelled by a logistic map.
-We have explored how it leads to a quite rich lore of possible trajectories of the ES in the Anthropocene, including regular and predictable trajectories, but also bifurcations and chaotic behaviour.
-Also, as previously discussed \cite{Bertolami:2019,Barbosa:2020}, the interaction among different PB parameters was investigated.
+In this work we have considered a description of the ES in terms of the LG Theory of phase transitions and investigated whether some of the variables accounting for human activities can be modelled by a logistic map.
+We have shown that it leads to a rather rich array of possible trajectories of the ES in the Anthropocene, including regular and predictable trajectories, as well as bifurcations and chaotic behaviour.
+Furthermore, as previously discussed \cite{Bertolami:2019,Barbosa:2020}, the interaction among different PB parameters was investigated.

+ES Models (ESM) are fundamental tools for predicting and simulating interactions among Earth's physical, chemical, biological, ecological, and human systems.
+These models integrate components of the climate system, such as the atmosphere, oceans, land surface, and ice, along with biogeochemical processes (e.g., carbon and nitrogen cycles) and, in some cases, human influences such as land use and emissions.
+They are typically structured by a set of partial differential equations that describe fluid dynamics, radiation transfer, and thermodynamic processes across various components of the ES.
+The models represent a range of feedback loops and nonlinear interactions, such as the greenhouse effect, ocean-atmosphere exchanges, and the carbon cycle's response to temperature changes.

+On its hand, the purpose of our proposal is not to compete, either in complexity or predictability, with the ESMs.
+The physical scenarios discussed within the context of our model are, from a theoretical perspective, complementary to the ESMs, as they allow for a consistent tracking of the effects of human drivers as well as the bifurcations and chaotic dynamics that ensue.

+For the logistic map dynamics considered here, chaotic does not imply unpredictable, but rather refers to the classification of a discrete dynamical system output, mapped by quantifiable parameters, $\psi$ and $\eta$.
+In the Anthropocene, chaotic patterns arise exclusively from temperature fluctuations, $\psi$, driven by predictable inputs, namely, the PB.
+Chaos, in this context, does not imply uncertainty with respect to the need for mitigation and stewardship measures and policies to stabilise the ES.